-In 1995, after he had officiated at 43 Serie A matches, he was placed on FIFA's Referees List.
-He was allocated five matches at the 1996 Olympic Games, including the final between Nigeria and Argentina.
-He refereed the 1999 UEFA Champions League Final between Bayern Munich and Manchester United; he cited this as his most memorable game because of the cheers at the end, which he described as 'lions' roar'.
+He officiated five matches at the 1996 Olympic Games, including the final between Nigeria and Argentina.
+He also refereed the 1999 UEFA Champions League final between Bayern Munich and Manchester United, which he cited as his most memorable game because of the cheers at the end, which he described as a "lions' roar".
+In June 2002, he reached the pinnacle of his career when he was chosen to officiate the World Cup final between Brazil and Germany.

 Collina has a simple creed as relevant to business as refereeing: analyse each team's tactics to ensure you're in the right place at the right time, and defuse tense situations quickly and fairly.
 Above all, learn from your mistakes - but resist the temptation to make matters worse by compensating for them.